-Each grave is laid in an avenue of level grass and may, if required be marked at the head by a memorial comprising of a headstone (made of white natural stone) set on base.
-Applications to acquire rights of burial or erect a headstone should be made to the Parish Council Office.
-The layout was largely inspired by the work of the Commonwealth War Graves Commission.
+Each grave is laid in an avenue of level grass and may, if required be marked at the head by a memorial comprising of a headstone (made of natural stone) set on base.
+Applications to acquire rights of burial or erect a headstone should be made to the Parish Council Office via funeral directors or monumental masons.

 The whole area, including the Parish Church of St Nicholas, is rich in archaeology and history.
 The Life of St Mildrith refers to a church (monasterium Wacrinense) at Great Wakering that was said to be the burial place of two Kentish princes (Aethelberht and Aethelred) in the late 7th century.